Ademking/ademking.github.io/all_collections/_posts/2023-01-14-my-vscode-extensions.md

 ## 15. Error Lens

-[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) This extension helps you to see errors in your code without leaving the editor.
+[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) This extension helps you see errors in your code without leaving the editor.

 It will improve highlighting of errors, warnings and other language diagnostics.